verekia/initializr-website/README.md

         ydeposit.php links to yd.php
         ywithdraw.php links to yw.php

         6. You are now have a Mock Gateway!

         Now is the time to advertise your site and start market making over Ripple.
         The last step is to edit irba.php with the required information as outlined by ripplebusiness.org before 		applying for membership.

+        7. Donations

-        7. Please consider donating a small amount of XRP or Bitcoin to rKYNhsT3aLymkGH7WL7ZUHkm6RE27iuM4C or 18DDswfzZ4QMZKxNhbgffxgN8WdnLy3mXM respectively if this web-kit was of help to you starting your Ripple-based business.
+        Please consider donating a small amount of XRP or Bitcoin to rKYNhsT3aLymkGH7WL7ZUHkm6RE27iuM4C or 18DDswfzZ4QMZKxNhbgffxgN8WdnLy3mXM respectively if this web-kit was of help to you starting your Ripple-based business.

+       8. Join the Ripple Community

-       8. Join us at the official Ripple forums!  https://forum.ripple.com/
+       Join us at the official Ripple forums!  https://forum.ripple.com/